-The target platform is a set P of p homogeneous processors $P = \{P_1, \dots, P_p\}$ fully interconnected as a clique.
+The target platform is a set P of p homogeneous processors $P = \{P_1, \ldots, P_p\}$ fully interconnected as a clique.
 Each processor P_u has a processing speed (or velocity) v, expressed in instructions per time unit, and a memory of size M. It takes X/v time units for P_u to execute X floating point operations.
 Each processor P_u is interconnected with a processor P_v via a bidirectional communication link $l{u,v}$ of bandwidth β (expressed in input size units per time unit).
 We work with a linear cost model for communications, so it takes X/β time units to send or receive a message of size X from processor P_u to processor P_v .
-Furthermore communications are based on the one-port model [4, 5], where a given processor can either send or receive in a given time step, but not both.
+Furthermore communications are based on the bi-directional one-port model [4, 5], where a given processor can send and receive at the same time, but for both directions can only support one message at a time.
 Distinct processor pairs can however communicate in parallel.
 Communications are non-blocking, i.e., a sender does not have to wait for its message to be received as it is stored in a buffer, and the communications can be covered by the processing times provided that a processor has enough data to process.

 Each processor can process data sets from any stage.
 However, to switch from the execution from a stage S_i to a stage S_j , the processor P_u has to be reconfigured for the next execution.
-This induces setup times, denoted as st. Several models are considered: uniform setup times (st), where all setup times are fixed to the same value, sequence-independent setup times (st_i) , where the setup time only depends on the next stage S_i to which the processor will reconfigure, and sequence-dependent setup times $(st{i,j})$ that depend on both the current stage S_i and the next stage S_j .
+This induces setup times, denoted as st. Several models are considered: uniform setup times (st), where all setup times are fixed to the same value, sequence-independent setup times (st_i), where the setup time only depends on the next stage S_i to which the processor will reconfigure, and sequence-dependent setup times ($st{i,j}$) that depend on both the current stage S_i and the next stage S_j .